zehreken/zehreken.github.io/_posts/2018-04-08-struct-vs-class-dotnet.markdown

 ### Conclusion

 I think it is clear that a mutable struct is not a good idea.
 They are good for storing read-only data.
-Whenever you need mutable data, you should class instead of struct.
+Whenever you need mutable data, you should use a class instead of a struct.

 If you think that this blog post is wrong or missing, please send me a message.